 - convey approachability, trustworthiness;

-- tie it with Oregon visually.
+- visually tie it to Oregon.

 That last objective was near and dear to my heart.
 Being an Oregon native and having gotten to know what OEA does for education in our state, I really put a ton of myself into the logo and the brand style guide so that the brand would honor what OEA does and would also project the future of the organization.
 That passion fueled the website project as well.